Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The present perfect tense for questions

-[have/has] + [subject] + [past participle]
+The present perfect formula for questions is: [have/has] + [subject] + [past participle]

 Have you eaten dinner yet?

-Has the party started
+Has the party started?

 How to use the present perfect tense with adverbs

-[have/has] + [adverb] + [past participle]
+The present perfect formula for adverbs is: [have/has] + [adverb] + [past participle]

 They have gradually advanced their career from cashier to senior manager.

-All the guests have already arrived
+All the guests have already arrived.

 Be careful, though.
 Certain adverbs—especially yet and just—have special rules for where they’re placed.
-Moreover, because these adverbs relate to time, they’re often used together with the present perfect tense.
+Moreover, because these adverbs relate to time, they’re often used with the present perfect tense.

 The adverb yet, used often with a negative or in questions, almost always comes at the end of a sentence or clause.

-Sadly, he hasn’t finished the race yet
+Sadly, he hasn’t finished the race yet.

-Have you finished your homework yet
+Have you finished your homework yet?

 Conversely, the adverb just is always placed between the auxiliary verb and the past participle.

-I’ve just woken up
+I’ve just woken up.

-Their plane has just landed
+Their plane has just landed.

 How to use the present perfect tense in the passive voice